The Breaking of the Ice on the Oulu River: Instrumentation

+History

 Sibelius composed Islossningen i Uleå älv in a political context.
 Most of what is now Finland had been part of Sweden until Russia won the territory in the Finnish War and ruled it as a Grand Duchy.
 It was first autonomous in terms of a parliament, money, and schools in Swedish and Finnish, but Nikolay Bobrikov, the Russian Governor-General, tried to limit these liberties and even proposed schooling only in Russian.

 Sibelius composed music as patriotic statements against the restricting censorship, in Islossningen i Uleå älv, first performed on 21 October at a lottery of the Savo-Karelian Students' Association in Helsinki, and in Finlandia, first performed as part of the Press Celebration Music two weeks later.

 Sibelius conducted the first performance, the premiere.
 He used the choral theme again for children's choir a cappella, The Landscape Breathes (Nejden andas).
 After the first performance, Sibelius made a note about the composition, "should be revised", which he later did.